kevin-d-omara/Space_Attack/README.md

 This is an arcade game which plays inside of a terminal.
 Bonus points if you use the [Cool Retro Term](https://github.com/Swordfish90/cool-retro-term), as seen in the screenshots.

 ##NOTE:
-1) Due to Fortran limitations (or my lack of knowledge ...) you *must* press the [enter] key after every. single. keystroke.
-This includes during the menu and the game.
-Each time you wish to move, shoot, etc, press the appropriate key AND enter.

-2) This game operates using parallel processing.
+1) This game operates using parallel processing.
 Therefore, each time you open up a new terminal and wish to play, you must first type

     export OMP_NUM_THREADS=2